'Gamin and Patches' (8 February 1988) by Mort Walker (Addison) and Bill Janocha.

 Gamin and Patches

-Janocha was also assistant and then ghost artist for Mort Walker's newspaper comic 'Gamin and Patches' (1987-1988), syndicated by United Features.
-The series debuted on 27 April 1987 and revolved around a homeless boy, Gamin, and his moustached dog Patches.
-Walker had classic literary characters in mind like Hector Malot's 'Rémy', Charles Dickens' 'Oliver Twist' and Mark Twain's 'Huckleberry Finn' and happy-go-lucky comic characters such as Frederick Burr Opper's 'Happy Hooligan' and Clarence D. Russell's 'Pete the Tramp'.
+Besides 'Beetle Bailey', Janocha also assisted on Mort Walker's newspaper comic 'Gamin and Patches' (1987-1988).
+It was Walker's only series that was not syndicated by King Features, but instead by United Features.
+The series debuted on 27 April 1987 and revolved around a homeless boy, Gamin, and his mustached dog Patches.
+During the comic's creation, Walker had classic literary characters in mind like Hector Malot's 'Rémy', Charles Dickens' 'Oliver Twist' and Mark Twain's 'Huckleberry Finn', but also happy-go-lucky comic characters such as Frederick Burr Opper's 'Happy Hooligan' and Clarence D. Russell's 'Pete the Tramp'.
 He assumed Gamin would charm readers in the same way.
-Unfortunately the general audience looked at Gamin with pity, more in line with Harold Gray's 'Little Orphan Annie' and Ed Verdier's 'Little Annie Rooney'.
-Even though Walker kept the tone of his comic happy and carefree, people still couldn't see the comedy in a poor young boy who had to live on the street.
-The series thus was cancelled again after a year.
-Walker drew every episode personally, with assistance of Bill Janocha.
+Unfortunately, the general audience looked at Gamin with pity, more in line with Harold Gray's 'Little Orphan Annie' and Ed Verdier's 'Little Annie Rooney'.
+Even though Walker kept the tone of his comic happy and carefree, people still couldn't see the comedy in a poor young boy who had to live on the streets, and the series was canceled after a year.
+Originally, Mort Walker drew all the episodes himself, with assistance from Bill Janocha.
 He signed them with his pseudonym "Addison" and added a tiny drawing of a walking man next to his signature, as a pun on his last name.
+Later episodes were ghosted by Janocha alone.

 Comic historian